graezykev/explain-nuance-git-merge-rebase/README.md

 ### Merge Conflict

-This approach creates a merge conflict that Kev resolves by favoring his changes:
+This approach creates a merge conflict that Kev resolves by favouring his changes:

 ```txt
 Initial content